janymuong/senpais_log/backend/README.md

 ---
 ## `appendix` - API Documentation

-> View the [API Documentation and Reference](../README.md) in the root README.md for sample API endpoints behavior, including each URL, request parameters, and the response body.
+> View the [API Documentation](../README.md#api-reference) in the root README.md for sample API endpoints behavior, including each URL, request parameters, and the response body.